 When taking care of elderly parents — no matter how vibrant or disabled your mother or father is — there are many tasks that you must consider:

 - Estate planning — including will, living trust, power of attorney and beneficiary designations.
-Get a power of attorney form from Rocket Lawyer now, or a free will template.

 - Long-term care insurance (if any)

 - Medicare, medicaid and any supplemental health and prescription insurance coverage